Kelly Gallagher (alpine skier): 2014 Paralympics

 Gallagher won Britain's first ever Winter Paralympic gold on 10 March 2014, during the 2014 Winter Paralympics in Sochi, Russia.
 She finished first in the visually impaired Super-G competition.
 She fell during both the super-combined and the giant slalom.

 She was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours for services to sport for people with a visual impairment.
 The Ski Club of Great Britain awarded her with a Pery Medal along with the other medal winners from the 2014 Olympics and Paralympics.

 2017 World Championships and 2018 Paralympics

 In 2017 Gallagher was selected for the 2017 World Para Alpine Skiing Championships in Tarvisio in Italy.
-Partnered with Gary Smith, she crashed during training on the championship sloped and injured herself after colliding into the safety netting.
+Partnered with Gary Smith, she crashed during training on the championship slopes and injured herself after colliding into the safety netting.
 She sustained a dislocated elbow and three fractured ribs in the accident and was airlifted to a local hospital.
 Gallagher's injuries ruled her out of the championship and her subsequent rehabilitation meant that she only returned to the slopes in the season leading up to the 2018 Winter Paralympics.
 Despite losing time to her injuries Gallagher was still able to secure her place in the Great Britain team for the 2018 Paralympics.